prajwalch/yazap/README.md

 To create a subcommand, you can use `App.createCommand("name", "optional description")`.
-Once you have created a subcommand, you can add its own arguments and subcommands just like the root command then add it to the root command using `App.addSubcommand()`.
+Once you have created a subcommand, you can add its own arguments and subcommands just like the root command then add it to the root command using `Command.addSubcommand()`.

 ```zig
 var update_cmd = app.createCommand("update", "Update the app or check for new updates");